RESEARCH & COURSES

-This Online Course is jointly produced by Rayonex’s CEO Prof. Dietmar Heimes, Chief Advisor Mrs. Gudrun Bunkenburg and a group of international trainers.
+The Online Training Course (OTC) is jointly produced by Rayonex’s CEO Prof. Dietmar Heimes, Chief Advisor Mrs. Gudrun Bunkenburg and a group of international trainers.
+The OTC is now free of charge and available throughout the year.
 It consists of video lectures with all the 15 modules of the 5-day training course, interactive meetings with trainers as well as after course follow-up training with Rayonex therapists in Hong Kong.

-Each Online Training Course runs for a period of 14 days.
+Each OTC runs for a period of 14 days.
 In this period, you are free to :

 - View all video lectures unlimited times

 - Participation in the live Q & A sessions

 - Proceed to the 45-minute examination after viewing all 15 modules.
 Those who pass the examination will be awarded a certificate.

 Here is the course brochure (with the link) with detailed information for your reference.

 Students and users of bioresonance according to Paul Schmidt are invited to attend a 5-day training course at Rayonex headquarters in Lennestadt, Germany, or at a training centre in London.
 The courses are taught in English and are designed to provide a valuable immersion experience.
 A team of 14 bioresonance experts led by Prof. Dietmar Heimes meticulously developed the 5-day course to provide an overview of the theory and application of bioresonance.